Gemini 10: EVA 1

 The first of two EVAs on Gemini 10 was a standup EVA, where Collins would stand in the open hatch and take photographs of stars as part of experiment S-13.
 They used a 70 mm general purpose camera to image the southern Milky Way in ultraviolet.
 After orbital sunrise Collins photographed a color plate on the side of the spacecraft (MSC-8) to see whether film reproduced colors accurately in space.
 He reentered the spacecraft six minutes early when both astronauts found that their eyes were irritated, which was caused by a minor leak of lithium hydroxide in the astronauts' oxygen supply.
 After repressurizing the cabin, they ran the oxygen at high rates and flushed the environment system.

 After the exercise of the EVA Young and Collins slept in their second 'night' in space.
 The next 'morning' they started preparing for the second rendezvous and another EVA.

 Second rendezvous

 After undocking from their Agena, the crew thought they sighted the Gemini 8 Agena.
 It however turned out to be their own Agena 5.5 km away, while their target was 176 km away.
-It wasn't until just over 30 km away that they saw it as a faint star.
+It was not until just over 30 km away that they saw it as a faint star.
 After a few more correction burns, they were station-keeping 10 ft away from the Gemini 8 Agena.
 They found the Agena to be very stable and in good condition.